 We have broadened the scope of our supervision.
-For example, we have heard complaints that while a given bank might be complying with regulations, one of the same bank's holding company affiliates might not be.
-To address this issue, the Federal Reserve announced that we will conduct consumer compliance exams of nonbank subsidiaries of bank holding companies and foreign banking organizations, and we will investigate consumer complaints against them.
+For example, we have heard complaints that while a given bank might be complying with regulations, one of the same bank’s holding company affiliates might not be.
+To address this issue, two months ago the Federal Reserve announced that we will conduct consumer compliance exams of nonbank subsidiaries of bank holding companies and foreign banking organizations, and we will investigate consumer complaints against them.
 Our goal is to ensure consistent practices within all subsidiaries of bank holding companies, not just banks.

 In addition to these and other supervisory efforts, the Federal Reserve has adopted new regulations and revised existing ones to protect consumers.
 In July 2008, the Federal Reserve strengthened a key regulation designed to protect consumers in the mortgage market from unfair, abusive, or deceptive lending and servicing practices.
 The rule also establishes advertising standards, requires certain mortgage disclosures to be given to consumers earlier in the transaction, and adds important protections for a newly defined category of "higher-priced mortgage loans."
 When developing new regulations, the Board of Governors is working carefully and creatively to craft regulations that people can better understand—even using consumer focus groups to give us feedback on the clarity of our proposals.

-The CRA was designed to encourage banks to support building and renovation, not to tear down dilapidated housing.
-But one of the CRA's hallmarks is its flexibility.
+As you know, the CRA was designed to encourage banks to support building and renovation, not to tear down dilapidated housing.
+But one of the CRA’s hallmarks is its flexibility.
 There may be ways to adapt the regulation to encourage lenders to support the kinds of housing activities that many communities need in this time of crisis.
 I think the CRA can become a more effective tool in providing incentives for banks to donate some of the distressed real estate they own to qualified community development corporations, and to engage in services and investments that benefit foreclosure mitigation and neighborhood recovery efforts.
 The Federal Reserve Bank of Cleveland is currently working with others on a practical way to adapt the CRA for these purposes, although ultimately, changes in CRA regulations involve the other bank regulatory agencies in addition to the Federal Reserve.

 At the Federal Reserve Bank of Cleveland, a critical theme that has surfaced from our community development work—and that continues to guide our efforts—is that recovery in Ohio will be affected by the challenges we face as a slow-growth region, where population declines over the years left a serious excess of housing well before the crisis began.